 I am recently divorced with three children, two from a previous marriage, and one from the last.

 I have a real problem with love and relationships.
 I have been deeply in love before, but the men never loved me in return.
-Actually, I was so in love with my first husband, I couldn't stand it, but the strangest thing happened as soon as he professed his love to me.
+Actually, I was so in love with my first husband I couldn't stand it, but the strangest thing happened as soon as he professed his love to me.
 I started feeling trapped -- part of it was his behavior.
 I was definitely the one in the relationship who did all the work.
 He contributed very little of himself to me or our children, he was physically abusive to me for five years and I was very dependent (I come from an abusive family).

 We went to marriage counseling but my mind was pretty much made up by that time.
 I had him kicked out of the house for sexual abuse.
 I divorced him and have dated very little for one and a half years because I just hate men now, even though I realize they can't all be terrible.
-I very much want to be in a love relationship, but cannot even seem to get going dating.
-I don't like anyone I meet, feel bored, or the "signals" come out that there is something wrong with him.
-I don't need a man and will probably never marry again, but do want something long-term that enhances my life.
+I very much want to be in a loving relationship, but cannot even seem to get going dating.
+I don't like anyone I meet, feel bored, or the "signals" come out that there is something wrong with them.
+I don't need a man and will probably never marry again, but I do want something long-term that enhances my life.

 My question is, is there really such a thing as "love"?
 Am I looking for something that is just not realistic?
 My friends tell me I don't give anyone a chance but I just don't want to waste their time or mine when I feel like I will dump them later anyhow.
-I want to feel attracted to the man I date, but I haven't met anyone I find attractive who isn't a player and that is not the kind of man I want.
+I want to feel attracted to the man I date, but I haven't met anyone I find attractive who isn't a player, and that is not the kind of man I want.
 What do you think?